tensorflow/swift/FAQ.md

 Currently, Swift is hard-coded to use Python 2.7.
 Adding proper Python 3 support is non-trivial but in discussion.
 See [this issue](https://github.com/tensorflow/swift/issues/13) for more information.

+## [Mac] I wrote some code in a Xcode Playground.
+Why is it frozen/hanging?

+Xcode Playgrounds are known to be somewhat unstable, unfortunately.
+If your Playground appears to hang, please try restarting Xcode or creating a new Playground.